likelet/VSOLassoBag/docs/contents/parameters.rst

     :default: ``89757``
     *it is the random seed of this function, in case some of the experiments need to be reappeared*

+.. confval:: plot.freq

+    :type: string/bool
+    :default: ``FALSE``
+    *whether to show all the non-zero frequency in the final barplot or not.
+If "full", all the features(including zero frequency) will be plotted.
+If "part", all the non-zero features will be plotted.
+If "not", will not print the plot.*

+.. confval:: plot.out

+    :type: string/bool
+    :default: ``FALSE``
+    *the path or file's name to save the plot.
+If set to FALSE, no plot will be output.
+Default to FALSE*

 LessPermutation
 ----